 But I showed up anyway to do it.

-You see, I’m strict with my time, but very lenient on what happens during that time — as long as I’m doing what I planned.
+This is an example of being strict with my time, but very lenient on what happens during that time — as long as I’m doing what I planned.
 If I get distracted temporarily, I gently bring myself back to the task at hand.

 It’s like in meditation or prayer: when your mind wanders, there’s no need for self-blame.
 Just gently bring your mind back to your meditation or prayer.

-If you are strict with staying on task — i.e. “focus” — you will, over time, inevitably increase your skills and improve your results.
-Don’t force yourself to have “good results” in any work period.
-Just show up and do the work and stay on task, gently bringing yourself back again and again into focus.
+If you are strict with staying on task —if you prioritize focus — you will, over time, naturally increase your skills and inevitably improve your results.
+Don’t force yourself to have “good results” during any specific work period.
+Look at “results” from a long-term perspective: the gradual process of improvement.

 How does one become free of self-judgment?

-Basically, I begin the work period by gently reminding myself of what I believe to be True about Life: that we are all eternally secure in an inevitable path towards complete Goodness.
+Basically, I begin the work period by gently reminding myself of what I believe to be true about Life: that we are all eternally secure in an inevitable path towards complete Goodness.
 We are lovingly taken care of, in deeper and grander ways than we can imagine.

-Strict about taking breaks, too…
+Be strict about taking breaks, too.

 I believe in frequent creative rest.

-On a regular basis (e.g. every 25 minutes) get up!
+On a regular basis (e.g. every 25–50 minutes) get up!
 Move around.
 You’ll find new ideas coming to you with less mental effort.

 If you haven’t been producing as much work as you’d like to, or if you’re not working joyfully, then I recommend that you give this philosophy a try.